-The Tuina Intensive Course 1 will focus on the treatment of External Musculoskeletal Conditions.
-The Tuina Intensive Course 2 will explore the use of Tuina for the treatment of Internal Conditions affecting the zang fu.
+This is one of the 2 Tuina Intensive Courses taught by Rosey Grandage.
+In this one the focus on the treatment of External Musculoskeletal Conditions whereas in her other course, Rosey and Sandra Hill will explore the use of Tuina for the treatment of Internal Conditions affecting the zang fu.

 Working systematically through the body we explore the relationship between physical and qi, formed and moving, yin and yang.
 Examining the physical body through observation of posture and range of movement and palpation we revise anatomy and gain a deeper understanding of structure.
 We use cases which are of interest to the participants and discuss practical advice for patients, including qi gong, stretches and exercises.